nla-group/classix/README.md

 CLASSIX is a fast and explainable clustering algorithm based on sorting.
 Here are a few highlights:

-- Ability to cluster low and high-dimensional data of arbitrary shape efficiently.
+- Ability to cluster low and high-dimensional data of arbitrary shape efficiently
-- Ability to detect and deal with outliers in the data.
+- Ability to detect and deal with outliers in the data
-- Ability to provide textual explanations for the generated clusters.
+- Ability to provide textual explanations for the generated clusters
-- Full reproducibility of all tests in the accompanying paper.
+- Full reproducibility of all tests in the accompanying paper
-- Support of Cython compilation.
+- Support of Cython compilation

 ``CLASSIX`` is a contrived acronym of *CLustering by Aggregation with Sorting-based Indexing* and the letter *X* for *explainability*.
 CLASSIX clustering consists of two phases, namely a greedy aggregation phase of the sorted data into groups of nearby data points, followed by a merging phase of groups into clusters.
 The algorithm is controlled by two parameters, namely the distance parameter ``radius`` for the group aggregation and a ``minPts`` parameter controlling the minimal cluster size.